cometbft/cometbft/spec/p2p/p2p-top-level.md

 -->

+## Syncing reactors

+Blocksync and Statesync are mainly request/response protocols.
+The peers act as servers and the node under consideration sends requests to the peers.

+### Blocksync

+- queries peers for their min-height and max-height
+- requests blocks of a given height
+-

+### Statesync

+- uses RPC to download lightblocks from full nodes (not p2p)
+- uses p2p to download the data to reconstruct application state (passes data over ABCI to the application)

+### Requirements on P2P

+- In princple both need a stable connection to at least one correct full node.
+  - the full node should be synchronized with the blockchain
+  - the full node needs to have sufficient historical data (old blocks, old headers), to be able to respond to requests
+- As a result, the peer our node talks to needs to be well-connected.
+- (We could define something like blocksyncing to the neighborhood, and then depending on how well the neighborhood is synced, blocksync will sync to the top of the chain.
+The the sync reactors just need one good connection.)

- ## The rest
+## PEX

-    - blocksync and statesync: mainly request/response protocols
+It is our understanding that from a functional viewpoint the PEX reactor should be considered part of the p2p system.
+Right now, PEX (peer exchange) is implemented as yet another reactor on top of P2P.

-- What does p2p expect from the reactors? (don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)
+## What does p2p expect from the reactors?

+- don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)

 Unclassified expectations (need to figure out where they come from)
 - establish connections
-- end-to-end encrypted
 - prioritization of messages
 - non blocking
 - don't trust peers (DDOS-resistant)